loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 However, when you make a POST request to /, the "catch-all" route is triggered because it is declared **before** the post route.
 Doing a POST will show the console message from both the "catch-all" route and the `POST / `route.

+## Default middleware

+LoopBack (via strong-remoting) registers two error-handling middleware by default:

+  * `urlNotFound`: A catch-all handler converting all requests that reach the middleware into an Error object with status 404, so that 404 error responses are consistent with "usual" error responses.
+  * `errorHandler`: An instance of the [`strong-error-handler`](https://github.com/strongloop/strong-error-handler).

+The presence of these middleware is controlled by configuration in [`config.json`](config.json.html).

+Note: Scaffolded apps have strong-remoting's `errorHandler` disabled in favor of middleware.json config for `strong-error-handler`.

 ## Examples

 ### Static middleware